prgering/interaction-quality-modelling-sds/README.md

    ```

 ### Data Preparation
-You must download the LEGO corpus from the [University of Bamberg Resources Website](https://www.uni-bamberg.de/ds/ressourcen/lego/).
+Download the LEGO corpus from the [University of Bamberg Resources Website](https://www.uni-bamberg.de/ds/ressourcen/lego/).

-Once you have unzipped the downloaded folder, place it in the 'data/raw/' directory of this repository.
+Unzip the the downloaded folder and place it in the `data/raw/` directory.

----
 ## Running the Static Feature Pipeline

 ### Step A: System Log Preprocessing